 In addition to meeting the standards and requirements of the College of Arts and Sciences, degree candidates must complete program requirements for a total of 36 credits.

-All SOBS students will complete:
+All SBS students will complete:

 Link to College Core requirement.